In this age of #ads, influencer marketing campaigns continue to be widely adopted by both upstart and traditional companies around the world.

 It’s one thing to raise brand or product awareness through the power of influencers.
 But what good is awareness if it doesn’t add to the bottom line?
 To move people from simply being aware of a product to actually buying it, the experience has to be as frictionless as possible.

-Both Schick Intuition and Bulldog made it easy for shoppers to make a purchase by integrating the new FameBit Shopping Shelf, a product feed under the YouTube player that allows viewers to shop directly on their favorite influencer videos.
+Both Schick Intuition and Bulldog made it easy for shoppers to make a purchase by integrating the new FameBit Shopping Shelf, a product feed under the YouTube player that allows viewers to shop directly on their favourite influencer videos.
 This feature helps convert an already engaged audience by bringing the products featured in the video to the forefront, driving site traffic and sales.

 For both Schick Intuition and Bulldog, the shopping shelf click-through rate was more than 2X higher than the TrueView for Action Shopping benchmark, and the brands saw high site traffic and strong sales results attributed to both campaigns.